tomaszj/TJFunctionalAdditions/README.md

 TJFunctionalAdditions
 =====================

+**Note: I've done this as an exercise for myself.
+For production, I suggest using [Underscore.m](http://underscorem.org/), which I use myself in my projects right now.**

 Library simplifying the use of collection iterations through functional constructs like map, select, reject, etc.

 They are simply used as categories, without the need for some cumbersome wrappers.